The formal theory of relative monads: Relative monads

 We should like to generalise this situation to relative monads by considering arbitrary hom-categories, for which the tight- and loose-cells may have a domain different to their codomain.
 On the face of it, such a proposition makes little sense, since it is not possible to form a chain of two loose-cells $p, q \colon A \lto E$ unless $A = E$.
 However, supposing we were given a loose-cell $j^* \colon E \lto A$, we could form a chain of loose-cells

 which acts as a form of composition \emph{relative to} $j^*$.

 For this composition to be associative and unital in an appropriate sense, we cannot simply take any 1-cell $j^* \colon E \lto A$ relative to which to compose.
 However, it is enough to assume that $j^*$ is the right adjoint of a loose-adjunction $j_* \adj j^*$.
 In particular, in the context of an equipment $\X$, we may take $j^* \defeq E(j, 1)$ to be the conjoint of a tight-cell $\jAE$, which is right-adjoint to the companion $j_* \defeq E(1, j)$ by \cref{loose-adjunction-induced-by-tight-cell}.
-We may then define a notion of multimorphism between loose-cells $A \lto E$, given by 2-cells
+We may then define a notion of multimorphism between loose-cells $A \lto E$, given by 2-cells with the following frame.

 Though this does not quite suffice to define an appropriate multicategory structure on the loose-cells $A \lto E$ of $\X$, it does form a weaker notion of multicategory that generalises the skew-monoidal categories of \textcite{szlachanyi2012skew} in the same way that multicategories generalise monoidal categories (\cf{}~\cref{skew-multicategories-as-generalised-multicategories}).
 Thereafter, it is natural to consider monoids in this generalised multicategory as a notion of \emph{$j$-relative} monad.
-By restricting to the monoids that are representable in a sense analogous to that of tight-monads above, we shall show that this recovers the traditional definition of relative monad.
+By restricting to the monoids that are representable in a sense analogous to that of tight-monads above, we shall show that this recovers \cref{relative-monad}.